 Even beyond that, we’ll engage in other activities such as playing games, going for walks, eating meals together, or simply engaging seniors in lively conversations.

 Though most home care services are generally delivered in the home, there are some cases where we provide service outside the home, such as a hospital, assisted living facility, or even nursing home, where more specific and personal attention may be needed or desired

 Click the + to expand and learn more about each item.

 Our ultimate goal is to help our clients maintain a level of independence.
 To achieve this, the client and their families are involved in the development of the care plans.
 Physical safety, emotional health, and wellbeing are all discussed in the achievement of a custom plan that promotes the client’s quality of life.
-Every plan is unique and typically contains both personal care and/or companion care services.
+Every plan is unique and typically contains both personal care attendant and/or companion/homemaker services.

 We will help care for your loved one, as well as assist around the house and provide the family with emotional and moral support.
 The end of one’s life is an upsetting time, but our services can lessen stress for everyone involved.